sc18kg/SRE_Gatling/README.md

 Spike testing is a type of performance testing in which an application receives a sudden and extreme increase or decrease in load.
 The goal of spike testing is to determine the behavior of a software application when it receives extreme variations in traffic.
 Spike testing addresses more than just an application's maximum load; it also verifies an application's recovery time between activity spikes.
 The word “spike” refers to the sudden increase or decrease in traffic.

 ## Scaling and Scaling Out
+The idea of scaling cloud resources may be intuitive.
+As your cloud workload changes it may be necessary to increase infrastructure to support increasing load or it may make sense to decrease infrastructure when demand is low.
+The “up or out” part is perhaps less intuitive.
+Scaling out is adding more equivalently functional components in parallel to spread out a load.
+This would be going from two load-balanced web server instances to three instances.
+Scaling up, in contrast, is making a component larger or faster to handle a greater load.
+This would be moving your application to a virtual server (VM) with 2 CPU to one with 3 CPUs.
+For completeness, scaling down refers to decreasing your system resources, regardless of whether you were using the up or out approach.

 ## User Experience/Journey
 - Scalable
 - Highly Available